ten-protocol/go-ten/design/Events_design.md

 #### Obscuro enclave

-// TODO - Cover the GetLogs method, and other methods we've added in this space

 ##### Creating and deleting subscriptions

 The enclave exposes two methods, one to add a new logs subscription, and one to delete a logs subscription.